Why do pets need dental care?

 - Always feed your dog quality food which can help prevent the build-up of plaque

 - Provide your pet with a dental stick to help remove plaque and food stuck in the gumline

 - Tooth-friendly toys can help clean your dog’s teeth as they chew

 How much does dog dental care cost?

 If you would like more advice about pet dental care and how to prevent gum disease, please get in touch with your local Animal Trust clinic.
-Our veterinary facilities are based in the north-west, Shropshire and Yorkshire, located in Bolton, Shrewsbury, Ellesmere Port, Blackburn, Failsworth, and Leeds.
-In early 2019, Animal Trust is coming to Dewsbury!
+Our veterinary facilities are based in the north-west, Shropshire and Yorkshire, located in Bolton, Shrewsbury, Ellesmere Port, Birkenhead, Wrexham, Blackburn, Failsworth, Dewsbury and Leeds.

 All patients are welcome; complete our simple online booking form and register online to make your appointment.